priyanshu-solon/UIProjectsAndNotes/README.md

 ## 🚧 Development Philosophy
 Learning happens through building.
 This repository reflects my growth as a developer—from writing reactive interfaces to debugging intricate UI behaviors.
 Each commit here carries learnings, mistakes, improvements, and a story.

----

-## 📁 Folder Structure
-Structure evolves as needed, but generally: